docs-code-examples-electrode-io/example-ssr-caching-express/README.md

 );
 ```

 * Wire up the home page with our new routes.
-Replace the contents of `hapiApp/src/components/Home.js` with the following:
+* Add the following `expressApp/src/components/Home.js`:

 ```js
 import React from "react";